luci/recipes-py/doc/turboci.md

       determinations on them (e.g. "some of these tests are flaky", "the CL didn't cause the failures here", etc.)
-  * `Stages` - These are executable actions done as part of the workflow, which edit the graph by recording results on Checks, and/or modify the plan by editing Checks and/or adding more Stages to the graph.
+  * `Stages` - These are executable actions done as part of the workflow, which edit the workplan by recording results on Checks, and/or modify the plan by editing Checks and/or adding more Stages to the workplan.
 The orchestration service is in charge of executing these stages.
 A recipe executing in a Buildbucket Builder is an example of a Stage.